 The full form of MRI is Magnetic Resonance Imaging.
-MRI Scan is a common imaging technique used by most of the doctors to detect the abnormalities in the body.
+MRI Scan is a common imaging technique used by most doctors to detect abnormalities in the body.
 This scan utilizes strong magnetic fields and electromagnetic pulses to create and visualize the detailed images of the internal organs.
 It is non-invasive, does not cause any pain and there is no exposure to radiation as of X-rays or CT scans.

 Why is an MRI Scan done?

 MRI scan is mostly done to detect various abnormalities in the internal body organs such as

 - Problems in the structure of the heart

 - Brain injuries

 - Joint damages